Long story short, I’m interested in applied research and technology to build intelligent and inclusive smart cities (as

 SmartBFA @ SMU, Singapore :: Jan 2018 – Dec 2019; Role: Co-Investigator

 SmartBFA aims to design a scalable, self-sustaining system that can collect, classify and determine accessible point-to-point routes that are suitable for barrier-free access.
 This system relies primarily and heavily on passive crowdsourced data collection in order to overcome the problem of volunteer and user fatigue.
-The project is funded by the Tote Board – Enabling Lives Initiative (TB-ELI) Grant Call 4.
+The project is funded by Tote Board and supported by SGEnable.

 NUHS @ SMU, Singapore :: Oct 2016 – 2018